Murder of Peggy Hettrick: Release

 In early 2008, special prosecutors assigned to the case agreed that critical information was not turned over to the original defense team.
 On January 18, 2008, defense attorneys released evidence that further suggested Masters's innocence.
 Defense attorneys had touch DNA testing done in the Netherlands on evidence found at the scene, but tested samples did not include Masters's DNA.
 Rather, the DNA results pointed to Hettrick's sometime boyfriend.
 Special prosecutors assigned to the appeal recommended overturning Masters's sentence as a result of the DNA findings.
 The DNA results were confirmed by the Colorado Bureau of Investigation.

 On January 22, 2008, a Colorado judge vacated Masters's conviction and ordered him released immediately.
 On February 5, 2008, District Attorney Larry Abrahamson and the Eight Judicial Circuit held proceedings to decide whether to retry Masters or to drop all charges against him.
-Prosecutors filed a motion to dismiss murder charges against Masters on January 26, 2008, though at the time the Larimer County District Attorney stated that Masters has not been exonerated for the crime.
+Prosecutors filed a motion to dismiss murder charges against Masters on January 26, 2008, though at the time the Larimer County District Attorney stated that Masters had not been exonerated for the crime.

-In an announcement on June 28, 2011, Colorado Attorney General John Suthers said Masters is no longer a suspect in the 1987 murder of Peggy Hettrick of Fort Collins and has been exonerated.
+In an announcement on June 28, 2011, Colorado Attorney General John Suthers said Masters was no longer a suspect in the 1987 murder of Peggy Hettrick of Fort Collins and had been fully exonerated.
 Suthers stated, "Pursuant to the mandate from the Governor's Office, our team undertook a comprehensive review of the entire Hettrick homicide," Suthers said in a statement.
 "Our team conducted more than 170 interviews and conducted further DNA analysis.
 Throughout the past year, the Statewide Grand Jury heard evidence and testimony from numerous witnesses.
 Based on the testimony, the forensic analysis and the crime scene analysis, the overwhelming conclusion is that Timothy Masters was not involved in the murder of Peggy Hettrick."

 He continued: "Masters cooperated fully with our investigation, including the Grand Jury proceedings.
 Given the nature and extent of the Grand Jury investigation, the time has come for law enforcement to officially exonerate Timothy Masters.
 The Hettrick case remains open.
 We have made significant progress in the investigation.
 Our team will continue to develop evidence and we will continue to work on this case until the murderer is brought to justice.
 Too many lives have been affected by the events of that day.
 Justice requires that we continue to diligently work on the case."